AmiraBasyouni/react-diagram-schema/README.md

 ## Flags

 **Quiet**
-Purpose: mutes error and warning console messages, showing only success messages.
-Major errors will be printed when the program fails to run.
+Purpose: suppresses error and warning console messages, showing only success messages.
+Critical errors will still be printed if the program fails to run.
 Usage: append `--quiet` to the end of your command like so:

 ```bash